albill/albill.github.com/resources/koans/blue-cliff-record.markdown

 Ganto said,

-  "Seppo was born on the same stem as I [2], but he will not die on the same
+  "Seppo was born on the same stem as I <sup>2</sup>, but he will not die on the same

    stem.
 If you want to know the last word, it is just this."

-[1]: A region in the south, where Seppo was living at that time.
+<sup>1</sup> A region in the south, where Seppo was living at that time.

-[2]: Seppo and Ganto were both students of Tokusan; cf. Case 13 in the Mumonkan.
+<sup>2</sup> Seppo and Ganto were both students of Tokusan; cf. Case 13 in the Mumonkan.

-<strong>Case 52: Joshu's Stone Bridge</strong>
+### Case 52: Joshu's Stone Bridge

 A monk asked Joshu,

-   "For a long time, the stone bridge of Joshu [1] has echoed in my ears.
+   "For a long time, the stone bridge of Joshu <sup>1</sup> has echoed in my ears.

     But now that I've come here, I just see a log bridge."